 Weekend Itinerary: Byron Bay

-Summer may be over but the sun is still shining and the East Coast is calling.
+Summer is coming, the sun is shining and the East Coast is calling..
 We've come up with a comprehensive two-day itinerary so you can make the most of your time in the bay.

 Nourish yourself with an organic, ethical and plant-based breakfast at the enchanting oasis that is Folk.
 The healthy fare is deceptively delicious and the lush aesthetic makes for a perfect introduction to the bohemia of the bay.